About the project

 Sub-project 3 analyses the extent to which the new national curriculum contributes to a strengthened digital competence and algorithmic thinking.
 Sub-project 3 examines how teachers work to develop students’ digital competence, how digital competence is realised through teaching and assessment practices in subjects, as well as teachers and students’ experiences of such practices over time.

-Public sector ph.d: life skills and digital competence
+Public sector ph.d: (digital) life skills

-PhD candidates: Ingrid Handeland and Anja Isaksen
+PhD candidates: Ingrid Evertsen and Anja Isaksen

 The two public sector ph.d. projects are financed by Research Council Norway (RCN) for the period 2022-2026, in collaboration with Oslo Municipal Officer/Marienlyst school and Viken municipality/Strømmen upper secondary school.
 Both doctoral projects investigate how life skills is taught in school subjects, specifically in English, in relation to the new curriculum reform in Norway (Fagfornyelsen).